Ifeoma28/My-Spotify-data/README.md

 - Top 10 listening days

+- Top 2 Peak Listening Hours:
+1) 7 PM – 8 PM (19th hour) – Primary engagement window

+2) 9 AM – 10 AM (9th hour) – Secondary engagement window

 ## INSIGHTS

 ➤ Conclusion: Quick converters aren’t always the most valuable — strategy should balance activation and depth.
 ➤ Artist Engagement Depth Shows how time spent and frequency of streams reflect different forms of engagement.
 ➤  Targeting lightly engaged listeners could improve long-term retention due to their growth over time.
 ➤ Based on my search queries, Organic interest is not well-aligned with paid targeting — missed opportunity to retarget based on search intent.
+➤ My peak listening hours reveals how campaigns, playlists, or artist recommendations could be more effective when aligned with daily mood shifts.

 ## CONCLUSION
 This project taught me how to transform raw engagement data into actionable strategy.
 I discovered that segment behavior varies not just by volume but by depth  and also that user intent (search) is often a better predictor of future engagement than ad impressions.
 Focused storytelling and segment-level analysis brought the ‘why’ behind the numbers to life.

-I identified that my most engaged listening happens in the evening, especially on Wednesdays.
+I identified that my most engaged listening happens in the evening by 7pm or 9:00am in the morning, especially on Wednesdays.
 I also found that my organic search behavior drives most of my new artist discovery — not Spotify's campaigns.
 By combining streaming behavior with search activity, I could recommend better timing and artist targeting for campaigns, and even improve my own listening experience.